sbslee/notes/Statistics.md

 ## ROC curve and PR curve <a name="ROC-curve-and-PR-curve"></a>

 The receiver operating characteristic (ROC) curve is created by plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold settings.
-The precision-recall (PR) curve shows the tradeoff between precision and recall for different threshold.
+The precision-recall (PR) curve shows the tradeoff between precision (PPV) and recall (which is equivalent to TPR) for different threshold.
+Therefore, both ROC curves and PR curves share the TPR term.